Health Focus

 These are tempting because they promise fast results.
 But they're dangerous, unregulated, or just straight-up scams.

-1. Those Sketchy Weight-Loss Shots You See on Instagram
+1. Unregulated Peptides and Sketchy Weight-Loss Shots

 The FDA has put out multiple warnings about these.
 The problems?
 Unknown purity, incorrect dosing, contamination, infections—the list goes on.
 In the UK, the MHRA is cracking down on the same stuff.